samhithaharini/breast-cancer-prediction/README.md

 A complete end-to-end Machine Learning project that uses the Support Vector Machine (SVM) algorithm to classify whether a patient is likely to have breast cancer based on medical features.

-This project covers data preprocessing, EDA, model training, hyperparameter tuning, evaluation, model saving, and a Streamlit/Flask frontend (if you add it later).
+This project covers data preprocessing, EDA, model training, hyperparameter tuning, evaluation, model saving, and a Streamlit app.

 ---